tboquet/python-alp/README.rst

 .. end-badges

-   ALP (Asynchronous Learning Platform) helps you experiment quickly.
-It proposes you a simple way of scheduling and recording experiments.
+ALP (Asynchronous Learning Platform) helps you experiment with a lot of machine learning models quickly.
+It provide you with a simple way of scheduling and recording experiments.

-* Free software: BSD license
+You can easily define how many workers and how many clients are available in a configuration file.

+This library has been developped to work well with Keras but can suit a lot of other frameworks.

 Installation
 ============